 Theatrical mystery tours are becoming popular all over the world.
 This one in Liverpool is no exception as you use an app to make your way around Liverpool by following clues and solving puzzles that will unlock haunted stories about St. George’s Hall, Liverpool Town Hall, The Bluecoat, and The Playhouse Theatre.
 This is a fun 90 minutes activity for families visiting Liverpool.

 Book your spot today on the Haunted Liverpool City Exploration Game and Tour before you arrive.

 Travel with teenagers: 10 of the best places for thrilling adventures in the UK with teens

 It is hard to mention Liverpool and not the Beatles.
 There are so many tours like the Beatles Story and venues such as the Cavern Club wrapped up in the history of England’s greatest rock bands.
 From the smooth vocals of John Lennon to Paul McCartney’s guitar playing and visits to Penny Lane and Strawberry Fields.

 Most teenagers probably have little knowledge or interest in the Fab 4 but we thought we would highlight some Beatles attractions anyway.

 Going to the Gym in Liverpool

 Fitness is very important to a lot of teenagers these days.
 Working out is a big part of a healthy lifestyle.
-Just because one is travelling it does not mean you need to stop working out.
-In Liverpool, you can go to a number of Gyms that sell passes ranging from a day to a week and a month.
-Her you can find a list of gyms in Liverpool.
+Just because one is travelling does not mean one needs to stop working out.
+In Liverpool, you can go to a number of gyms that sell passes ranging from a day to a week and a month.
+Here you can find a list of gyms in Liverpool.